 The Forbidden City is immense.
 There are so many other pavilions and buildings inside.

 These little earmuffs saved my life.
 I love the jaunty bow at the top.
+My purse and earmuffs are both Kate Spade.
+The coat is Michael Kors and the shoes are Charles Philip Shanghai.

 Look at the details!
 These little guardians were stationed on all the rooftops.